Famous Platte County artist stays busy with his passion

 Sadler eventually escaped, got lost and finally ended up in Fishing Bridge.
 It was not too long after that he sketched his adventure and a ranger who happened by loved it and offered him $5 for it.
 The rest, Sadler will tell you is Wyoming history.
 His career had started as an artist.

-He actually got interested in art at a much younger age.
-Sadler recollects it was when he was four when his grandmother took him to a babysitter and the older girls at that home went to school and left their chalk behind.
+He actually got interested in art when he was four and his grandmother took him to a babysitter.
+The older girls at that home went to school and left their chalk behind.
 That was the opening Saddler needed.

 “I started sketching stuff with chalk on the sidewalk,” he said.
 “Some kid walked up to and said, ‘you’re an artist’ and I didn’t even know what he was talking about.
 In fact, I didn’t know what an artist was, and didn’t really know until I was about 12.”

-A prodigy with a passion for drawing, he had a few lessons, but was pretty much self-taught by the drive inside of him to create images.
+A prodigy with a passion for drawing, he had a few lessons, but was pretty much self-taught by an internal drive to create images.

-After his initial sale, he said that people started buying him art supplies and by the time he was 9-years-old he was doing oils and won the Chicago Art Institute’s art contest later in life with a painting entitled “Cold Winds” which portrayed a rancher bundled, masked with his bandana and carrying a calf in the saddle.
+After his initial sale, he said that people started buying him art supplies.
+By the time he was 9-years-old he was doing oils.
+He won the Chicago Art Institute’s art contest later in life with a painting entitled “Cold Winds” which portrayed a rancher bundled, masked with his bandana and carrying a calf in the saddle.
 Sadler thinks of all his artwork, his oils are probably his strongest.

 “My art teacher Mrs. Plot sent it off with my permission,” Sadler said.
 “I said, ‘sure’ and I didn’t even know where Chicago was.”

-Today Sadler has to his credit paintings that are in the collections of such Hollywood stars as Wayne Newton, Phyllis Diller, Ted Turner and dignitaries such as the vice president of France.
+Today Sadler has to his credit paintings that are in the collections of such Hollywood stars as Wayne Newton, Phyllis Diller and Ted Turner; and dignitaries such as the vice president of France.
 To date Sadler has paintings in collections all over the world and the world-famous artist has chosen to reside in Platte County.

-As an artist that knows how to branch out into other areas, he also makes leather work, saddles, walking canes and jewelry, but his bread and butter is his paintings.
-He says that he was offered a $500k for one of his paintings, but he is holding out for a higher price and as of now, his top selling work was sold for $300k.
+As an artist who knows how to branch out into other areas, he also makes leather work, saddles, walking canes and jewelry, but his bread and butter is his paintings.
+He says that he was offered a $500,000 for one of his paintings, but he is holding out for a higher price and as of now, his top selling work was sold for $300,000.

 “I used to travel all around the world,” he said.
 “I used to do freelance work for Porsche and did automobile design.
 And when I’m not traveling, I am stuck in my studio on wheels which I converted from a four-horse trailer.
 It looks like a cabin inside.
 I bed down right here in Wheatland for the last five years.
 I like Wheatland, but it’s windy.”